 All staff are included in whole-school training when it comes to wellbeing, positive behaviour strategies and work around the Zones of Regulation.
 Staff are also supported by our SEMH Specialist Teachers.
-We work with a range of outside professionals to support out knowledge and understanding of our children's social, emotional and mental health needs.
-Our ARP staff are supported by the Educational Psychology Service with solution-focussed sessions.
-They aim to develop strategies with staff that will help the children with the Social, Emotional and Mental Health Needs.
+We work with a range of outside professionals to support our knowledge and understanding of our children's social, emotional and mental health needs.
+Where appropriate, we work with other professionals to develop strategies to support and nurture our children.